William Rees-Mogg: Career

 Rees-Mogg was a member of the BBC's Board of Governors and chairman of the Arts Council, overseeing a major reform of the latter body which halved the number of arts organisations receiving regular funding and reduced the Council's direct activities.
 Having been High Sheriff of Somerset from 1978 to 1979, he was appointed a Knight Bachelor in the 1981 Birthday Honours and knighted by Elizabeth II in an investiture ceremony at Buckingham Palace on 3 November 1981.
 In the 1988 Birthday Honours, Rees-Mogg was made a life peer on 8 August that year as Baron Rees-Mogg, of Hinton Blewitt in the County of Avon, and sat in the House of Lords as a cross-bencher, having twice attempted to become a Conservative MP in the 1950s.
 He was a member of the European Reform Forum.
 The University of Bath awarded him an Honorary Degree (Doctor of Laws) in 1977.

 He co-authored, with James Dale Davidson, three books on the general topic of financial investment and the future of capitalism: Blood in the Streets, The Great Reckoning, and The Sovereign Individual.
 Published in 1997, The Sovereign Individual argues that in an internet age the nation state will become outmoded, and an era of the individual will develop.
 Peter Thiel, the co-founder of PayPal, stated in 2014 that The Sovereign Individual was the most influential book he had read.
 The Sovereign Individual has had a strong influence on neoreactionary (NRx) politics.

 Writing in The Times in 2001, Lord Rees-Mogg, who had a house in Somerset, described himself as "a country person who spends most of his time in London", and attempted to define the characteristics of a "country person".
 He also wrote that Tony Blair was as unpopular in rural England as Mrs Thatcher had been in Scotland.
 By now his liberal attitude to drugs policy had led to his being mocked as "Mogadon Man" by Private Eye.
 The magazine later referred to him as "Mystic Mogg" (a pun on "Mystic Meg", a tabloid astrologer) because of the perception that his economic and political predictions were ultimately found to be inaccurate.

 Rees-Mogg served as the chairman of the London publishing firm Pickering & Chatto Publishers and of NewsMax Media and wrote a weekly column for The Mail on Sunday.
 He also collected 18th-century literature.

 Personal life

 Rees-Mogg and his wife Gillian Shakespeare Morris married in 1962.
 She is the daughter of Thomas Richard Morris, who was a lorry driver and later a car salesman.
 Rees-Mogg became a Conservative councillor and Mayor in the Borough of St Pancras, and later councillor for the Kings Cross ward of the London Borough of Camden.
-He was also a JP.
+He was also a Justice of the peace.

 They had five children.
 They are: